toralf/torutils/README.md

 1. ignore it if 4 connections are already established
 1. accept it

-This allows an ip to create a connection with its 1st SYN packet.
+This usually allows an ip to create a connection with its 1st SYN packet.
-Depending on the rate of subsequent SYNs up to 4 connections, minute by minute, are allowed (rule 3+4).
+Depending on the rate of inbound SYNs up to 4 connections, minute by minute, are allowed (rule 3+4).
-But if the rate exceeds a limit (rule 2) then further connection attempts are blocked for next 30 min even if the rate drops down within the next 30 min.
+But if the rate exceeds the limit (rule 2) then any further connection attempt is blocked for the next 30 min even if the rate drops down below the limit within the timeframe.
-The rate limit (rule 3) ensures that the _connlimit_ engine of the linux kernel cannot be fooled.
+The rate limit (rule 3) ensures that the Linux kernel _conntrack_ engine delivers the correct value value (rule 4).
 Rules 1 and 5 are self-explained.

 ### Installation

 The instructions belongs to the IPv4 variant.
 They can be applied in a similar way for the IPv6 script.
-If the parsing of _torrc_ (line [119](ipv4-rules.sh#L119)) doesn't work for you then:
+If the parsing of the Tor config (line [124](ipv4-rules.sh#L124)) doesn't work for you then:

 1. define the relay(s) space separated before starting the script, eg.: